rorymcginnis1/chat-box/README.md

 the chatbot to understand and respond appropriately.

-## Requirements

-Must have tensor flow numpy and keras installed

 ## Tools and Frameworks
 (Python, TensorFlow, Keras, NumPy, JSON)

 ## Run instructions

+Must have tensor flow numpy and keras installed.

-Simply run the training.py file.
-It may take a minute or two to train the data but then will allow you to interact with the minature ChatBox.
+Download and run the training.py file.
+It may take a minute or two to train the data but then will allow you to interact

+with the minature ChatBox.

 More data can be added to the response.json file to increase the variety of responses.